 “I thought I was going to backfill somebody,” Holst says.
 “But I found myself right at the front within weeks, leading a group of analysts and preparing briefings for admirals and generals in the battle situation in Iraq and Afghanistan.
 I didn’t realize how significant this job was until, one time, I was asked to brief Secretary of Defense Donald Rumsfeld; then I knew how real it was.”

-Today, Holst is a faculty member in the Master of Arts in Homeland Security program, training students on information technology (IT) management in the homeland security arena, including the Federal Emergency Management Agency (FEMA), the Department of Homeland Security, and the Transportation Security Administration.
+Today, Holst is a faculty member for Northeastern’s graduate security programs, training students on information technology (IT) management in the homeland security arena, including the Federal Emergency Management Agency (FEMA), the Department of Homeland Security, and the Transportation Security Administration.
 His courses also prepare students for work in other government agencies, including the Central Intelligence Agency and the Federal Bureau of Investigation.

 “I’ve been working in counter-terrorism for 17 years,” Holst says.
 “As a reservist, and also an activated service member for one year at Central Command, I acted as a liaison disseminating military information in the counter-terrorism space.
 In the classroom, I draw upon experiences from positions like this, bringing a Department of Defense perspective to the overall course, which is relevant to anyone who wants to work in homeland security.”